orxfun/orx-iterable/README.md

     std_dev: i64,
 }

+/// we need multiple iterations over numbers to compute the stats
+/// * we can compute count & sum in one go
-fn statistics(numbers: impl Iterable<Item = i64>) -> Stats {
+/// * but we need the second iteration at least for std_dev fn statistics(numbers: impl Iterable<Item = i64>) -> Stats {
     let count = numbers.iter().count() as i64;
     let sum = numbers.iter().sum::<i64>();